+Automated System Notifications Opt Out Form

+SchoolMessenger®

-Student N lame:
+Student Name:

 Student's School:

-Parent / C Guardian Name:
+Parent / Guardian Name: print) (Pleas

-(Please pr

 Date:

-ive the District and my child's school consent to send me automated messages through the District's notification system.
+I do not give the District and my child's school consent to send me automated outreach messages through the District's notification system.

-I underst and emergency messages are excluded from this opt out request.
+I understand emergency messages are excluded from this opt out request.

-copy this form, complete it, and return it to your child's so NOT wish to receive automated information messages School Messenger.
+Please copy this form, complete it, and return it to your child's school if you do NOT wish to receive automated information messages from School Messenger.

-28. TELEPHONE AND CELL PHONE/ ELECTRONIC DEVICES USE
+32. TELEPHONE AND CELL PHONE/ ELECTRONIC DEVICES USE

-Telephone
+Office Telephone

 Students will not be allowed to use the phone during class periods, unless approved by a supervising adult.
 If a student chooses to use the phone between classes, they must ask permission.
 Students will not be given a late pass from the office.
-The telephone should not be used to arrange student transportation every night after school.
-The arrangements should be made prior to coming to school.
-Students will not have access to the phone after 3:15 p.m. unless they are registered in our Academic Assistance Program.
-If they are registered in the program, they will have access to our office phone until 4:00 p.m.
+Telephone privileges should not be overused.